 The WBD Construction team

 The WBD Construction & Engineering team have also posted an article entitled 'Construction – a 2019 review, and 2020 preview' article on our website, which you can access here.
-Our Construction Timeline, highlighting key dates, events and cases, can also be found here.
 The WBD Insurance and Construction teams work closely together in respect of our construction professional indemnity practice advising insurers and their insureds, including contractors, developers, building product manufacturers, homebuilders, investors, employers, architects, engineers, quantity surveyors, project managers and contract administrators.
 If you would like any further information in relation to any of the topics raised above or there are any issues with which we can assist please do not hesitate to contact Hannah Cane on 0207 788 2376 or email@example.com.

 Mears Limited v Costplan Services (South East) Limited EWCA Civ 502; Beumer Group UK Ltd v Vinci Construction UK Ltd EWHC 2283 (TCC); Corebuild Ltd v Cleaver and another EWHC 2170 (TCC); and JJ Rhatigan and Co (UK) Ltd v Rosemary Lodge Developments Ltd EWHC 1152 (TCC)